 If you’ve tried to read through your insurance policy, you likely came away more confused than before you started.
 Full of legal jargon and confusing language, these contracts are not written for the layperson to understand.

 That’s where Huber Thomas Law comes in.
 We can help you through the process of filing an insurance claim with a singular goal: getting you the compensation you are owed.
 We know this can be a confusing topic, and we are here to answer your questions so you can get through this difficult time and start rebuilding as soon as possible.
+Here are 5 things to know about property damage claims.

 If you’re ready for a free legal consultation or have further questions about handling various types of property damage claims, contact Huber Thomas Law at (504) 274-2500.